udx/worker/lib/auth/readme.md

 Instructions for setting up AWS IAM Role will be provided here.

 ### GCP Service Account (TBD)

 Instructions for setting up GCP Service Account will be provided here.

+### Bitwarden Service Account (TBD)

+Instructions for setting up GCP Service Account will be provided here.